Here is a series of videos that will shed light on how to determine what the healthiest diet might be:

 So what could happen if we all decided together to make our communities healthier?
 It happened in Finland with a simple idea: More Berries and Less Dairies.

-Click to get back to Essential pages.
+Click to get back to Know the Facts page.